pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/GeneralInterfaceFeatures/CreatingSkinsForTypo3/Index.rst

 |img-155|

-This screenshot is from the skin extension “skin360” which is an example of how skins can be made.
-The “skin360” extension is therefore a good place to start to look if you want to create your own skins.
+This screenshot is from the skin extension "skin360" which is an example of how skins can be made.
+The "skin360" extension is therefore a good place to start to look if you want to create your own skins.

 Skinning API
 """"""""""""

-In “TYPO3 Core API” you can find a section which documents the `API for TYPO3 skins <#Skinning%20API%7Coutline>`_ .
-Use this section in conjunction with example extensions like “skin360”.
+In "TYPO3 Core API" you can find a section which documents the `API for TYPO3 skins <#Skinning%20API%7Coutline>`_ .
+Use this section in conjunction with example extensions like "skin360".

 IMPORTANT: Skinning and copyrights